cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 ## Counting Numbers

 The following program generates arrays of random numbers each 20 (n) in length with the highest number possible being 10 (max_number).
 It then uses a function called count() to count the number of 8's in each data set.
 The number of 8's in each list is stored count_data.
 Count_data is then summed and printed out as the total number of 8's.

+The progam allows you to set the program parameters.
+Note thath the program has on purpuse a bug in it as it does not communicate the values m, max_number, or find with a broadcast from rank 0 to all workers.
+Your task is to modify and complete this program.

 > ``` python
 > !include ../examples/count/count.py